First, we look at the gap between the American Dream and reality, with Miles Corak

 Finally, on the Scholars’ Circle panel, with climate change, depleted natural resources, and more than 9 billion people.
 What will the world look like in 2050?

-- Eward Miguel is a professor at UC and director of the Center for Effective Global Action.
+- Eward Miguel is Professor at University of California, Berkeley and Director of the Center for Effective Global Action.
 He is the author of, Africa’s Turn?
 He is co-author of Economic Gangsters: Corruption, Violence and the Poverty of Nations, and the study, “Quantifying the Influence of Climate on Human Conflict.?

 Visit our Store [ lists books written by each on this panel ]